pixeltable/pixelmemory/README.md

 *   RAG systems can't handle complex multimodal data or maintain conversation history.
 *   Expensive cloud memory solutions lock in your data with per-query fees and usage limits.
 *   Complex infrastructure required to store, index, and retrieve memories across text, images, videos, and documents.
-*   No semantic search capabilities for finding conceptually related memories.
+*   Limited semantic search capabilities for finding conceptually related memories.

 This memory amnesia makes AI applications feel disconnected and limits their ability to build meaningful, persistent relationships with users.